Wang-ML-Lab/VDI/Toy/README.md

     python inference.py -c config_DG_15_inference (or)
     python inference.py --config config_DG_15_inference
 ```
-It will also produce the result in "result_save" folder.
+Both training/inference will produce the result in "result_save" folder.

 ## DG-60
 ### How to Train on DG-60